cert-manager/aws-privateca-issuer/charts/aws-pca-issuer/README.md

 <td>priorityClassName</td>
 <td>

-Priority class name for the issuer pods.
-If specified, this will set the priority class on pods, which can influence scheduling decisions.
+Priority class name for the issuer pods
+If specified, this will set the priority class on pods, which can influence scheduling decisions

 For example:

 ```yaml